Can You Choose The Correct Verb? Test Your Writing Skills

 If you use an online grammar checker, it only takes one click to get a selection of synonyms.

-It makes it easy for you to choose the correct verb for any sentence.
+It makes it easy to choose the correct verb for any sentence.

 A writer’s greatest asset is an extensive vocabulary.

-The more words you have in your arsenal, the easier it is for you to choose the right verb or any other part of speech.
+The more words you have in your arsenal, the easier it is to choose the right verb or any other part of speech.